pixeljetstream/r3e-open-championship/README.md

 ![ui](doc/ui.png)

 With the *"Process result file"* button you can select one or more result files to be processed.
+Watch out and **do not** select the old *raceresults.txt* that won't work anymore.

  The Log should update with a message like this (In the example we selected two files):

 ```
 race parsed     BMW M4 GT3 faf1a3e8f004aedfe46addca2c22a742	2023/06/03 12:28:41